MadG-42/LeetCode/README.md

 # LeetCode

-I will be putting my submitted exercized from LeetCode here.
+I will be putting my submitted exercizes from LeetCode here.